superfliege/azure-docs.de-de/articles/automation/automation-runbook-input-parameters.md

 ## <a name="assign-values-to-input-parameters-in-runbooks"></a>Eingabeparametern in Runbooks Werte zuweisen

-In den folgenden Szenarien können Sie den Eingabeparametern in Runbooks Werte übergeben:
+In den folgenden Szenarien können Sie Werte an die Eingabeparameter in Runbooks übergeben:

 ### <a name="start-a-runbook-and-assign-parameters"></a>Starten eines Runbooks und Zuweisen von Parametern